WHO WE ARE

 In 1875, Lodge No. 246 was the first lodge founded in Toronto, followed soon after by another in Montreal, and then throughout the country.
 Many community leaders were associated with these lodges, including former Mayors of Toronto Philip Givens and Nathan Phillips, and Canada’s first Jewish Senator David Croll.
 Over time, a team of dedicated volunteers and professional staff engaged in combating antisemitism, bigotry and racism in Canada and abroad in addition to wide-ranging educational and social programming, community and volunteer services, and human initiatives.
 These and other activities undertaken are meant to reflect the organization’s commitment to “People Helping People”.

-Just as B’nai Brith has grown and evolved over the years in order to respond to the particular needs of the time, so has Canadian Jewry undergone many transformations.
+Just as B’nai Brith Canada has grown and evolved over the years in order to respond to the particular needs of the time, so has Canadian Jewry undergone many transformations.
 Throughout, B’nai Brith has consistently employed its successful advocacy model of strong community results-oriented grassroots activism.

 our leaders